Do you have crooked teeth?

 Braces inside teeth are bent to align with the contours of your mouth to shorten the treatment, and you will pay for this customization.

-Wires for traditional braces are bent in a generic horseshoe shape, almost like one size fits all situations.
+Traditional braces’ tires are bent in a generic horseshoe shape, almost like one size fits all situations.

 According to Oral-B, traditional braces can cost $3,000 to $7000, depending on your specific requirements.